Harrison Bader Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Orioles have the 13th-ranked team ERA among all MLB pitching staffs (4.06).

-- Orioles pitchers combine to surrender 56 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Orioles pitchers combine to allow 58 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Bradish makes the start for the Orioles, his eighth of the season.
-He is 2-1 with a 3.90 ERA and 29 strikeouts through 32 1/3 innings pitched.
+- Wells gets the start for the Orioles, his ninth of the season.
+He is 3-1 with a 2.94 ERA and 46 strikeouts in 52 2/3 innings pitched.

-- The righty last appeared on Wednesday against the Los Angeles Angels, when he went 6 2/3 innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Thursday, the righty threw five innings against the Los Angeles Angels, allowing three earned runs while surrendering six hits.

-- The 26-year-old has put up an ERA of 3.90, with 8.1 strikeouts per nine innings, in seven games this season.
-Opponents have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.